 Waiting lists only apply to schools with enrolment schemes.
 The list expires after the next ballot is held.

 Successful applicants have 14 days from being notified to accept or decline the offer of a place in the school.
-If they don’t respond within that period, the place is offered to the first student on the waiting list established by the ballot.
+If they do not respond within that period, the place is offered to the first student on the waiting list established by the ballot.

 Out-of-zone students who meet the criteria for enrolling in a special programme have first priority above all other out-of-zone enrolment applications where a school has out-of-zone places available.

-A special programme is defined under section 11B of the Education Act 1989.
+A special programme is defined in section 10 of the Act.
 It must be approved by the Ministry, and:

 - special education; or